Blendify/blender-manual/blender_docs/manual/rigging/armatures/bones/editing/bones.rst

    Ctrl-clicking when the active element is a tip.

-If the active element is a *tip* :
+If the active element is a *tip*:

-- the new bone's root is placed on the active tip
+- The new bone's root is placed on the active tip.
-- the new bone is parented and connected to the bone owning the active tip (check the Outliner in Fig. :ref:`fig-rig-bone-active-tip`).
+- The new bone is parented and connected to the bone owning the active tip (check the Outliner in Fig. :ref:`fig-rig-bone-active-tip`).

 .. _fig-rig-bone-disconnected-tip: